mmilano/SidePanelCollapse/README.md

 # Configuration Options

-If you want, SidePanelCollapse can be initialized via javascript with custom options.
-Any values not specified will use the default value.
+SidePanelCollapse can be initialized via javascript with custom options.
+Use only what you need - any values not specified will use the defaults.

 ```js
 var options = {